 2. Cut out your faces

-Pick the first face you want to cut out, then click the Eraser button in the Graphic palette.
+Making sure the photo layer is selected, click Erase in the Graphic palette.
 In broad strokes, erase everything around your first face.
 Don’t worry about whether it’s perfect yet.
 You can always go back and erase more during the next steps.

 Zoom in on your image to erase in finer detail; adjust the Size slider so you don’t accidentally take too much off.
 (But if you do, you can always use the brush to paint it back on).
 You’ll want your Hardness slider to be on the softer side.

 3. Place face swaps onto the original image

 It may not look like it, but your file is now resting on top of the original image.
 F’real!
 Click and hold the face to glide it around the place it over the other person’s face.
 Use the corner handles to size it perfectly.
 You can use the Fade slider to make the face slightly transparent so it will be easier to line up the features.
 Turn the top handle to rotate the head so that it’s in the right position.

 If the faces are at a slight angle, you may find that flipping a face horizontally (arrows next to the rotate buttons) makes the features look more realistic.

-Extra tip: if you want to make a swapped-in face match the skin tone of the body it’s going on top of, use the color box in the Graphic palette to slightly alter skin tones until you’ve got a match.
+Extra tip: if you want to make a swapped-in face match the skin tone of the body it’s going on top of, use the color picker in the Graphic palette to slightly alter skin tones until you’ve got a match.
 We used green here for illustrative purposes, but skin tones can be found in the lower left-hand side of the color picker.

 Behold!
 A face swap so natural, your mom might not even be able to tell which one is really you.